 Mix Grout

-Select a sanded grout for joints larger than 1/8-inch or unsanded grout for anything smaller than 1/8-inch.
+Select a sanded grout for joints larger than 1/8 inch or unsanded grout for anything smaller than 1/8 inch.
 Mix the grout based on the directions on the package.
-Once mixed, let the mixture stand for 5 to 10 minutes, then re-mix one more time without adding water.
+Once mixed, let the mixture stand for 5 to 10 minutes, then re-mix without adding water.
 Mix the grout throughout the project to maintain consistency.
 You’ll have a limited time to use the grout, so ensure you’re not mixing too much at a time.

-Grout is also available pre-mixed that can be sealed for later use.
+Grout is also available pre-mixed and can be sealed for later use.

 Apply Grout